Boomni/alx-low_level_programming/0x03-debugging/README.md

  * How to read the error messages

 ## Tasks:
+I had to practice debugging manually and removed all errors from the following files
+***
 _**0. Multiple mains**_
   * [0-main.c](./0-main.c): Tests that the function positive_or_negative() gives the correct output when given a case of 0.